 The LightPainter V2 has a cool white LED designed for maximum efficiency, and thus the hotspot CCT is relatively cool at 5500-5900K (the spill beam is cooler), and the CRI is the standard 65 CRI.
 This CRI is fine for use with light painting tools, but I prefer high CRI lights for illuminating scenes (I use the Aputure MC Pro for that purpose).
 SST-40 LEDs always have a slight green tint (+ve DUV) and the results were consistent with other SST-40 lights such as the Convoy S15 and Sofirn SP31 V3.0.
 The green tint can be compensated for (if required) with a slight green to magenta tint adjustment in post processing.

 Whilst there were design stage discussions of using a 7070 format high CRI LED instead, it would have been limited to 1200 lumens and 12000 candela.
-My recommendation was that higher brightness was more marketable and useful for the majority of light painters.
+My recommendation was that higher brightness was more marketable and useful for the majority of light painters, and I think this was the right decision.
+The high CRI Noctigon KR4 519A and Convoy S21E 519A are both compatible with the new "All in One" adapters. .

 There is no visible Pulse Width Modulation (PWM) - yay!